SkyDragon-OSP/platform_manifest/README.md

 *** SkyDragon Open Source Project ***

+Currently based on: Android 7.0.0_R6

+* This is my Personal/SkyDragon-Team-Only rom build
+* Not for the public/sharing
-* This is my Personal/SkyDragon-Team-Only rom build, not for the public/sharing, don't flame me for "kanging", all's available here for you too *
+* Don't flame me for "kanging"
+* All's available here for you too

-Android 7.0.0_R6
+* Credits/Many thanks to:
+* - PureNexusProject
+* - Uberroms

 *Get The Source*